Aman-Patel-1030/task-tracker/README.md

 *This project was created as part of a pre-hire assignment to demonstrate React skills, component organization, and modern web development practices.*
 ```

-This comprehensive README file includes:

-1. **Complete feature overview** with checkmarks for implemented features
-2. **Detailed installation instructions** with multiple setup options
-3. **Project structure** showing the file organization
-4. **Usage guide** explaining how to use all features
-5. **Customization examples** for extending the application
-6. **Deployment instructions** for multiple platforms
-7. **Testing checklist** for quality assurance
-8. **Contributing guidelines** for open source collaboration
-9. **Future enhancement ideas** for continued development

-The README is professional, well-structured, and provides all the information needed for users, developers, and evaluators to understand and work with your task tracker application! 📝✨